AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-04-0.md

         |org.apache.jackrabbit.oak.query.QueryEngineSettingsService|queryLimitReads|Value: 200000 Default Value: 100000|
         |org.apache.jackrabbit.oak.query.QueryEngineSettingsService|queryLimitInMemory|Value: 200000 Default Value: 100000|

 1. Run a POST request to the server (with correct authentication) - `http://<server>//bin/guides/reports/upgrade`.

 1. The API returns a jobId.
 To check the status of the job, you can send a GET request with job id to the same end point - `http://<server>/bin/guides/reports/upgrade?jobId= {jobId}`
 (For example: `http://localhost:8080/bin/guides/reports/upgrade?jobId=2022/9/15/7/27/7dfa1271-981e-4617-b5a4-c18379f11c42_678`)

 1. Once the job is completed, the previous GET request responds with success.
-If the job fails for some reason, then failure can be seen from server logs.
+If the job fails for some reason, then the failure can be seen from server logs.

 1. Revert back to the default or previous existing value of `queryLimitReads` if you have changed it in step 1.